Listen to it! Watch it! Enjoy the modernism of Maekawa architecture at the prefectural concert hall

 As can be seen from the nickname "wooden hall", the walls and ceiling of the audience seats as well as the soundboard on the stage are all made of wood.
 Of course, the ceiling that waves like a wave is also wooden.

-There seems to be a situation where it was difficult to choose options other than “Thu” just after the war, but through careful consideration and ingenuity, the result was a sound that was praised by musicians around the world as “the best sound of Toyo”.
+It seems that there were circumstances where it was difficult to select options other than “Thu” just after the war, but by contemplating and contriving, the result was a sound that was praised by musicians all over the world as “the best sound of Toyo”.
 So wonderful.

 Pay attention to the wall behind the 2nd floor!